Shrooms (film)

-Shrooms is a 2007 horror film written by Pearse Elliot and directed by Paddy Breathnach.
+Shrooms is a 2007 psychological horror film written by Pearse Elliot and directed by Paddy Breathnach.
 The film stars Lindsey Haun, Jack Huston, and Max Kasch.
-The plot follows a group of American students and their English guide who are stalked by a serial killer while out in the woods looking for psilocybin mushrooms.
+Its plot follows a group of American students and their English guide who are stalked by a serial killer while out in the woods looking for psilocybin mushrooms.

 Plot

 American student Tara and her college friends visit Ireland to meet with local resident and friend Jake, and go camping in woodlands surrounding a long-disused children's home.
 While collecting psilocybin mushrooms for later consumption, Tara eats a death bell mushroom (Galerina) and suffers a seizure after which she experiences dream-like trances in which she begins having premonitions of future events.

 Around the evening camp fire, with Tara resting in her tent, Jake tells a ghost story of the empty children's home nearby, and of a violent sadistic monk who survived an assault by one of his charges, as revenge for killing his twin brother.
 Overhearing this causes Tara to have premonitions of the murders of her friends.

 After a deathly row with his girlfriend and the others, aggressive jock Bluto drinks some of the hallucinogenic tea (supposedly for all to share in the morning) and experiences a trip which culminates in his murder, seemingly at the hands of the rogue monk from the children's home.

 The following morning, unconcerned by Bluto's disappearance – the others consume the mushroom tea, only to become separated from one another in the woods while under its effects.
 The three women, arguing and squabbling, get lost until they themselves are split, and Holly and Lisa are violently murdered – in accordance with Tara's continuing visions – after an encounter with local woodsmen Ernie and Bernie.

 Jake and Troy find Tara on the bank of a river, and tell her to meet them in the abandoned home to summon help.
 Upon investigating the property, Troy is apparently killed by the monk, and Jake escapes by jumping from a high window, breaking his leg as he lands.
 Tara finds him and the two flee the haunted scene.
 Then, while resting his leg, he is murdered.

 Tara awakes as a Garda helicopter hovers over the camp, and is dispatched into an ambulance as the sole survivor.
-As her mobile phone rings, she experiences a rapid flashback and realizes that the death bell mushroom caused her to murder all of her friends.
+As her mobile phone rings, Tara experiences a rapid flashback and realizes that the death bell mushroom caused her to murder all of her friends.
 She asks the paramedic for help.
-Everything becomes quiet until we see her bloody hands holding a pair of bloody scissors which suggests that she has killed the paramedic.
-The film ends with Tara running in the woods.
+Everything becomes quiet until it’s revealed that Tara, still under the influence of the death bell, has killed the paramedic.
+She flees into the woods after escaping.